sunset1995/pytorch-layoutnet/README.md

 # pytorch-layoutnet
 This is an unofficial implementation of [**LayoutNet**: Reconstructing the 3D Room Layout from a Single RGB Image](https://github.com/zouchuhang/LayoutNet).
 [Official](https://github.com/zouchuhang/LayoutNet) layout dataset are all converted to `.png` and pretrained models are converted to pytorch `state-dict`.
-Currently only joint bounday branch and corner branch are implemented, 3d layout regressor is ignored as it shows little improvement and is not relate to inference.
+Currently only joint bounday branch and corner branch are implemented.
+Pre/post-processing and evaluation code converted from matlab still work in progress (only training objective is evaluated now).

 ## Requirements
 - Python 3